 An analysis by PwC has shown that machine to machine solutions can reduce food waste by about 10 to 15% annually.
 This amount of food could feed the population of a small country for a year.

-Food and Agriculture Organization of the U.N. predicts that about 1.3 billion tons of food are globally to be wasted or lost per year (Gustavasson, et al. 2011).
+Food and Agriculture Organization of the U.N. predicts that about 1.3 billion tons of food are global to be wasted or lost per year (Gustavasson, et al. 2011).

 The decrease in these losses would increase the amount of food available for human consumption and improve global food security, a growing concern with rising food prices due to rising demand, progressing demand for biofuel and other industrial uses, and heightened weather variability (Mundial, 2008; Trostle, 2010).